 Hong Kong has a well-deserved reputation for superb shopping and there are plenty of hotels that make this activity very convenient.
-Here are 5 hotels that offer great shopping, either in the hotel itself, near one of Hong Kong's best shopping malls or on the doorstep of Hong Kong's famous markets.
+Here are seven hotels that offer great shopping, either in the hotel itself, near one of Hong Kong's best shopping malls or on the doorstep of Hong Kong's famous markets.
 The hotels run from five-star luxury to solid three-star comfort.

-Landmark Mandarin Oriental
+The Landmark, Mandarin Oriental

 Many of the international brands have their only Hong Kong—and sometimes Asia—shop inside the Landmark.
-The hotel itself is a slightly more contemporary take on its sibling, the imperious Mandarin Oriental just round the corner.
-Located in the heart of the Central district, the Landmark Mandarin Oriental boasts a Michelin starred restaurant and one of the city’s most sought after spas.
+The hotel itself is a slightly more contemporary take on its sibling, the imperious Mandarin Oriental just around the corner.
+Located in the heart of the Central district, The Landmark Mandarin Oriental boasts a Michelin-starred restaurant and one of the city’s most sought after spas.

-Hong Kong Harbour City is Hong Kong’s biggest shopping mall, boasting an incredible 400 + shops, 50 restaurants, and a cruise ferry terminal.
-It’s also home to three hotels—The Marco Polo, The Gateway, and The Prince.
+Hong Kong Harbour City is Hong Kong’s biggest shopping mall, boasting an incredible 400-plus shops, 50 restaurants, and a cruise ferry terminal.
+It’s also home to three hotels—The Marco Polo, The Gateway and The Prince.
 All three are run by the same group, with the Marco Polo claiming five stars and the Prince and Gateway four.

-Few hotels are brave enough to dip their toes outside the well-trodden tourist paths of Tsim Sha Tsui and Central, which is what makes The Langham Place Hotel over in Mongkok such an attractive proposition.
+Few hotels are brave enough to dip their toes outside the well-trodden tourist paths of Tsim Sha Tsui and Central, which is what makes the Cordis Hong Kong over in Mongkok such an attractive proposition.

-Renowned for its cutting edge technology, including i-Homes and in-house mobile phones, the Langham also features one a two-star Michelin restaurant, an award-winning spa and a gallery collection of art and Chinese antiques.
-The hotel is also connected to the Langham Place mall, which is popular with local teenagers.Continue to 5 of 5 below.
+Renowned for its cutting edge technology, including i-Homes and in-house mobile phones, the Cordis Hong Kong also features a two-star Michelin restaurant, an award-winning spa and a gallery collection of art and Chinese antiques.
+The hotel is also connected to the Langham Place Mall, which is popular with local teenagers.

 Bishop Lei International House

 While they might be more famous for churches and cathedrals, the Catholic Diocese of Hong Kong also manages a very reputable hotel.
-Despite being a modest three-star, the rooms at the Bishop Lei International are well turned out, feature air conditioning, cable tv, and most other internationally expected amenities.
+Despite being a modest three-star, the rooms at the Bishop Lei International are well turned out, feature air conditioning, cable TV, and most other internationally expected amenities.
 The hotel can even boast an outdoor pool.